HomeAutoBest Practices for Handling Construction Materials Safely

 Organize and Store Materials Properly

-Proper organization and storage of materials is crucial for maintaining a safe work environment.
+Proper organization and storage of materials is important for maintaining a safe work environment.
 Materials should be stored in designated areas away from walkways and entrances/exits.
 This will prevent potential accidents caused by tripping or slipping.

 Heavy materials should be stored at the bottom of a stack, and lighter materials on top.
 Additionally, shelves and racks should be installed to store materials safely and prevent them from falling or tipping over.